odigokosisomaryruth-afk/LOVE-AND-RELATIONSHIP-DOC-1/README.md

-###love and friendship###
+###love and friendship
 ***
 ***Transcriber’s Note***
->>>A few very small changes have been made to this version: Italics have been converted to capitals.
-The British ‘pound’ symbol has been converted to ‘L’; but in general the author’s erratic spelling, punctuation and capitalisation have been retained>>>
+A few very small changes have been made to this version: Italics have been converted to capitals.
+The British ‘pound’ symbol has been converted to ‘L’; but in general the author’s erratic spelling, punctuation and capitalisation have been retained.

 ***How often, in answer to my repeated instreaties that you would give my daughter a regular detail of the Misfortunes and Adventures of tour Life.
 Have you said “No, my friend never will I comply with your request till I may be no longer in Danger of again experiencing such dreadful ones.